CoYoDuDe/RiddleMatrix/README.md

 ### PlatformIO

+Install PlatformIO using `pip install platformio` and ensure the `platformio` command is available in your PATH before running `pio run`.

 1. PlatformIO is pre-configured using `platformio.ini` and the sources in `src/`.
 2. Run `pio run` to build the firmware.
 3. Use `pio run -t upload` to flash it to the board.